hra42/Go-TextType/Documentation/topics/Contribute.md

     - For the compiler to work on other terminals, you will need to set up the windows `PATH` variable to find these tools.
     Go to the “Edit the system environment variables” control panel, tap “Advanced” and add “C:\msys64\mingw64\bin” to the `Path list`.
+3. Install UPX:
+    - If you have chocolatey installed, run `choco install upx` from the command line with administrator privileges.
+      - If you don't have chocolatey installed, you can get the latest UPX –
+        X64 Win64 version from [GitHub](https://github.com/upx/upx/releases/latest) and install it.

 ### Get the source code from GitHub